 SEO foundation is the pillar of other SEO efforts.
-You ignore them, and all your other SEO efforts come scrambling down on your face.
+You ignore them and all your other SEO efforts come scrambling down on your face.
+Whether you’re creating a custom web development, or developing an eCommerce website— SEO checklist is important.
+Not just SEO, but local SEO checklist as well.
 So, you must bet all your resources in strengthening these facets.
 And…here they’re.

 Responsive websites are essential…, especially for mobiles & tablets.

 Almost half-the earth’s population uses smartphones.
 Do you see it?
 Your potential customers are shifting to mobile and tablet touchpoints from desktops and laptops.
-It, in fact, rings the bell for having an interactive website at your disposal.
+It, in fact, rings the bell for having an interactive and customized website at your disposal.
 In each point of their shopping journey, you want them to remember their time is valuable.
 How do you do it?
-Build an agile website that taps the positive instincts of shopper-experience.
+Either build an agile website yourself or hire an eCommerce development company that taps the positive instincts of shopper-experience.

 Google likes websites that promise security to its users.
 The necessity of tight-security goes up when you own an eCommerce store.
 Cyber attackers love small businesses—the reason why they attack 43% of the small online stores in some or the other way.
 So, as users input their relevant credentials and information in your store, it’s your moral duty to protect their data.
 You can do it by securing your website with an SSL certificate.

 Your webpages are behaving slowly.
 Make them alive.